SEPECAT Jaguar: Background

-RAF Jaguar T2 in flight displaying underside, 1,187 litre tanks and CBLS (carrier, bomb, light store) fitted to its under-wing pylons.

-The Jaguar programme began in the early 1960s, in response to a British requirement (Air Staff Target 362) for an advanced supersonic jet trainer to replace the Folland Gnat T1 and Hawker Hunter T7, and a French requirement (the École de Combat et d'Appui Tactique, ECAT "tactical combat support trainer") for a cheap, subsonic dual role trainer and light attack aircraft to replace the Fouga Magister, Lockheed T-33 and Dassault Mystère IV.
-In both countries several companies tendered designs: BAC, Hunting, Hawker Siddeley and Folland in Britain; Breguet, Potez, Sud-Aviation, Nord, and Dassault from France.
-A Memorandum of Understanding was signed in May 1965 for the two countries to develop two aircraft, a trainer based on the ECAT, and the larger AFVG (British-French Variable Geometry).

-Cross-channel negotiations led to the formation of SEPECAT (Société Européenne de Production de l'Avion d'École de Combat et d'Appui Tactique – the "European company for the production of a combat trainer and tactical support aircraft") in 1966 as a joint venture between Breguet and the British Aircraft Corporation to produce the airframe.
-Though based in part on the Breguet Br.121, using the same basic configuration and an innovative French-designed landing gear, the Jaguar was built incorporating major elements of design from BAC, notably the wing and high lift devices.
+The Jaguar programme began in the early 1960s, in response to a British requirement (Air Staff Target 362) for an advanced supersonic jet trainer to replace the Folland Gnat T1 and Hawker Hunter T7, and a French requirement (ECAT-École de Combat et d'Appui Tactique, "tactical combat support trainer") for a cheap, subsonic dual role trainer and light attack aircraft to replace the Fouga Magister, Lockheed T-33 and Dassault Mystère IV.
+In both countries several companies tendered designs: British Aircraft Corporation (BAC), Folland, Hawker Siddeley, and Hunting, in Britain; Breguet, Dassault, Nord, Potez, and Sud from France.
+In May 1965, a Memorandum of understanding was signed by the two countries to develop two aircraft, a trainer based on the ECAT, and the larger AFVG (Anglo-French Variable Geometry).
+Cross-channel negotiations led to the formation of SEPECAT (Société Européenne de Production de l'Avion d'École de Combat et d'Appui Tactique; "European company for the production of a combat trainer and tactical support aircraft") in 1966 as a joint venture between BAC and Breguet to produce the airframe.)
+Though based in part on the French-designed Breguet Br.121, using the same basic configuration and the landing gear setup, the Jaguar was built incorporating major elements of design from BAC, notably the wing and high lift devices.

+RAF Jaguar in flight displaying the fuel tanks and the CBLS (carrier, bomb, light store) fitted to its under-wing pylons.

-Production of components would be split between Breguet and BAC, and the aircraft themselves would be assembled on two production lines; one in the UK and one in France, To avoid any duplication of work, each aircraft component had only one source.
-The British light strike/tactical support versions were the most demanding design, requiring supersonic performance, superior avionics, a cutting edge nav/attack system of more accuracy and complexity than the French version, moving map display, laser range-finder and marked-target seeker (LRMTS).
+The production of the components would be split between BAC and Breguet, and the aircraft themselves would be assembled on two production lines; one in the United Kingdom and other in France.
+To avoid any duplication of work, each aircraft component had only one source.
+The British light strike/tactical support versions were the most demanding design, requiring supersonic performance, superior avionics and more accurate navigation/attack systems including moving map display, laser range-finder and marked-target seeker (LRMTS).
 As a result, the initial Br.121 design needed a thinner wing, redesigned fuselage, a higher rear cockpit, and after-burning engines.
 The British design departed from the French sub-sonic Breguet 121 to such a degree that it was effectively a new design.
 A separate partnership was formed between Rolls-Royce and Turbomeca to develop the Adour afterburning turbofan engine.
-The Br.121 was proposed with Turbomeca's Tourmalet engine for ECAT but Breguet preferred the RR RB.172 and their joint venture would use elements of both.
-The new engine, which would be used for the AFVG as well, would be built in Derby and Tarnos.
+The Br.121 was proposed with Turbomeca's Tourmalet engine for ECAT but Breguet preferred the Rolls-Royce RB.172 and their joint venture would use elements of both.
+The new engine, which would be used for the AFVG as well, would be built in Derby in the UK and Tarnos in France.